Juan Guaido

 Juan Guaido also studied in the US

-Coming back to the US in 2009, where he studied public administration, Guaido joined the Popular Will movement, which later on gained the status of a political party.
-Together with Leonardo Lopez, the former mayor of Caracas who spent several years in prison and who was under house arrest, Guaido asked for Hugo Chavez’s resignation, and then of his successor - Nicolas Maduro.
+Returning to the US in 2009 to study public administration, Guaido joined the Popular Will movement, which later became a political party.
+Together with Leonardo Lopez, the former mayor of Caracas who spent several years in prison and was under house arrest, Guaido called for Hugo Chavez's resignation, and later that of his successor, Nicolas Maduro.

-In the period between 2010 and 2014, he was the alternate national deputy for the state of Vargas in the National Assembly.
-In 2015, he won the election and became a full-seat deputy himself, focusing his activity around the corruption that was taking place, according to him, because of president Maduro’s support.
+Between 2010 and 2014, he served as alternate national deputy for the state of Vargas in the National Assembly.
+In 2015, he won election as a full deputy, focusing his efforts on fighting corruption that he claimed was enabled by President Maduro's administration.

 In 2015, Juan Guaido became a deputy